-1.1 How to Build Cinelerra 5.1 from Developer's Git Repository
+1.1 How to Build Cinelerra 5.1 from Developer's Git Repository https://cinelerra-cv.org/five

 These are generic build instructions for building Cinelerra 5.1.
 Known to work on ubuntu, mint, suse, fedora, debian, centos, arch, and 32-bit slackware.
 It has not been tested on every single possible distro yet so you might expect to have to make some minor changes.
 It has failed miserably on FreeBSD.
 At least once, a Gentoo version was successfully created.
-A 32-bit Debian version has been built by wrapping the appropriate stuff around the ubuntu binary.